gear-tech/gear-bridges/js/bridge-js/README.md

 ## Overview

-The `gear-bridge-js` library provides a seamless way to create cross-chain bridges between Ethereum and Vara networks.
-It enables developers to relay transactions between Ethereum and Vara networks by generating cryptographic proofs of transaction inclusion and submitting them to the network.
+The `gear-bridge-js` library provides a seamless way to create bidirectional cross-chain bridges between Ethereum and Vara networks.
+It enables developers to relay transactions in both directions by generating cryptographic proofs of transaction inclusion and submitting them to the target network.

 ## Installation